AdibOmi/Brokie/README.md

-# FareBean
+# BrokieMate
-FareBean is a React Native app for tracking daily income and expenses with graphs and smart budgeting tools.
+BrokieMate is a React Native app for tracking daily income and expenses with graphs and smart budgeting tools.